howdyai/botkit-docs/docs/readme-slack.md

 This url should be used when configuring Slack.

 When a slash command is received from Slack, Botkit fires the `slash_command` event.

-When an outgoing webhook is received from Slack, Botkit fires the `outgoing_webhook` event.

 #### controller.configureSlackApp()